 So it’s a movie full of tension and suspense, but it also has momentum.
 Spielberg and friends cut directly from the death of the little boy on the beach to a crowded town meeting mobbed around a flyer advertising the boy’s mother’s bounty for killing the shark.
 Most of the important things are developed quickly and visually.
 We don’t hear Brody talking about all he’s learned about sharks, we see him reading books and being so involved that he jumps when his wife tries to embrace him.

 But it also knows how to slow down and smell the roses.
 One of the most memorable scenes in the movie is not really about the shark or even the hunt for the shark, it’s about the camaraderie between the three men as they sit together on the boat waiting to come across the shark.
 They drink, they loosen up, they start to share scars.
-Murphy seems to have proven his manliness to Quint (Robert Shaw), who had previously called him a “city boy” and a “college boy” and a “rich boy” and had cruelly called attention to the softness of his hands.
-Almost as an afterthought Murphy mentions Quint’s tattoo, which leads him to reveal his military background: he was on the USS Indianapolis, the ship that broke down and left its crew stranded, surrounded by hungry sharks.
+Hooper seems to have proven his manliness to Quint (Robert Shaw), who had previously called him a “city boy” and a “college boy” and a “rich boy” and had cruelly called attention to the softness of his hands.
+Almost as an afterthought Hooper mentions Quint’s tattoo, which leads him to reveal his military background: he was on the USS Indianapolis, the ship that broke down and left its crew stranded, surrounded by hungry sharks.
 He tells the tale like an old ghost story, but he gets credit for not ever bringing it up himself.
 He was content to show off his scars without pulling out the old USS Indianapolis card.
 Which is good – imagine going out on a boat with a dude who can’t stop bragging about the old war-buddies-eaten-by-sharks incident!
 It would be a nightmare.

 While the shark in the movie is scaring people away from summer resorts, in the real world he was luring them into movie theaters.
 In those days summer was considered a dead season, a dumping ground for movies that weren’t expected to do well.
 In the twenty-first century we’re used to crowded summer release schedules with expensive studio movies coming out one after the other, making it unlikely for any one of them to dominate.
 But nothing of note was released in the weeks preceding or following Jaws.
 The movies opening against it on June 20th, 1975 were a re-release of Walt Disney’s Bambi, a limited release of the Gene Hackman western Bite the Bullet, Jacqueline Susann’s Once Is Not Enough, a porno called Sex Fantasies, and the spaghetti western The Silent Stranger.